woodRock/fishy-business/docs/source/minutes.rst

     * Can start coding now - explore ideas for ENGR489 and EC on existing data.
     * Transformers, LSTM, GAN - yet to be applied to GC-MS data in literature.
     * CNNs for GC, likely due to libraries, hype, understanding, Diffusion of innovation.
+    * Scuba diver experiment for context-dependent memory is a good analogy for noise in ML models.
+    * Came up with evolutionary ideas, like sexual selection, but (Miller 1994) did it quite some time ago.
+    * Idea for EC, a dynamic environment where complexity increases, classes or features are added - similar to evolution IRL.

 2022-03-17 - FASLIP
 ~~~~~~~~~~~~~~~~~~~